 So when you read one of these stories and you see a city named (the states are never mentioned—these escapades could happen anywhere!), you kind of know what to expect in terms of why the men are tiny or the women have grown to impossible size.
 This helps cut down on the bulky exposition in which the wheel is reinvented for every single story.

 This is where technology is responsible for reducing people in size or enlarging them beyond what’s natural.
 Quantum field bubbles were invented here: within one, you can be reduced to minuscule size, yet retain your strength and endurance and breathe converted air molecules, even when submerged or otherwise smothered.
 The anarchial Undermountain Labs is hidden somewhere just outside Riverside, inflicting their experiments upon the unwary, and if any aliens descend to Earth with shrink/growth tools, this town will be their base of operations.

-This is the realm of magic and medicine.
-Men in Greenville get shrunken because of mystic potions, like the fabled Blue Bottles of Al’Qazr; women become powerful by learning spells to increase their height or reduce those around them to playthings.
+This is the realm of magic and divine intervention.
+Women become powerful by learning spells to increase their height or reduce those around them to playthings.
 Curses are active and gods regularly interfere with mortal doings in Greenville, and the library is full of books that shouldn’t exist.

 Just like the real world, except there is also a race of Tinies.
 They were born the size of action figures, and they live in (relative) harmony with the Normals.
 Some feral tribes hide out in Normals’ homes, camped within their walls and foraging for scraps; others are fully integrated with Normal society and wear subsidized Big Suits™ to work in offices, operating what amounts to a Normal-sized mecha equipped with specialty functions for any job.